cncf/techdocs/analyses/0012-TUF/implementation.md

 Develop contributor guides to assist new contributors to get started.

-### Create procedures for developing the docs site locally
+### Create procedures for developing the website locally

 Develop procedures for developing the docs site locally i.e. cloning, building, and serving the documentation.
 You can also provide information about the tools